ONSdigital/dp-search-api/README.md

 ================
 Digital Publishing Search API

-A Go application microservice to provide query functionality on to the ONS Website
+A Go application microservice to provide query functionality on the ONS Website

 ### Getting started